-: BUSINESS ETHICS AND CORPORATE GOVERNANCE : COMPULSORY ALUE : 3 : COM 41013 ER : FOURTH YEAR / SEMESTER - I This course designed to provide the understanding of ethical issues in management and the development of systems of corporate governance are pressing concerns in modern business.
-This course will develop understanding of the ethics of business practice and the importance of good governance in contemporary commercial and organisational settings Upon completion of this course students should be able to: identify the ethical issues as they apply to business conduct identify various corporate governance theories that underlie the development of corporate governance identify the impact of the key factors and mechanisms corporate governance gain ability to apply critical approach to the analysis of ethical and governance issues in business an ability to access the potential impact of good corporate governance on corporate performance on Ethics and Business, Using Ethical Principles in Business, Why Things Go Wrong; and Establishing Internal Ethical Safeguards, Ethics of Consumer Protection and Marketing, Ethical Issues related to Employment, Ethical Issues related to Investors and Stockholders, Ethics in the Marketplace, The structure of corporate governance: Overview, Models and Mechanisms, Shareholders and Stakeholders Board of Directors, Audit Committee, Corporate Scandals, Best Practices, Corporate Responsibility, Executive Compensation.
-Lectures, Tutorial Sessions, Group Discussions, On-line Learning Base (LMS).
-Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester End Semester Examinations. and Fisher, C. and Lovell, A., (2009) Business Ethics and Values Individual, Corporate and International Perspectives, Edition, Prentice Hall, London Keane, R. &amp; O'NeillA.
-(2009) Corporate Governance and 3rd Regulation, Roundhall, Dublin Velasquez, M.G., (2006) Business Ethics, Concepts and Cases, 6th Edition, Pearson Education, New Jersey.
+SUBJECT STATUS CREDIT POINT V COURSE CODE YEAR & SEMEST : COM 41013 Aim & Objectives This course designed to provide the understanding of ethical issues in management and the development of systems of corporate governance are pressing concerns in modern business.
+This course will develop understanding of the ethics of business practice and the importance of good governance in contemporary commercial and organisational settings Learning Outcomes Upon completion of this course students should be able to: identify the ethical issues as they apply to business conduct identify various corporate governance theories that underlie the development of corporate governance identify the impact of the key factors and mechanisms corporate governance gain ability to apply critical approach to the analysis of ethical and governance issues in business an ability to access the potential impact of good corporate governance on Course Content Ethics and Business, Using Ethical Principles in Business, Why Things Go Wrong; and Establishing Internal Ethical Safeguards, Ethics of Consumer Protection and Marketing, Ethical Issues related to Employment, Ethical Issues related to Investors and Stockholders, Ethics in the Marketplace, The structure of corporate governance: Overview, Models and Mechanisms, Shareholders and Stakeholders, Board of Directors, Audit Committee, Corporate Scandals, Best Practices, Corporate Responsibility, Executive Compensation.
+Method of Teaching & ¿ Lectures, Tutorial Sessions, Group Discussions, On-line Learning Learning Base (LMS).
+Scheme of Evaluation Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester End Semester Examinations. and Recommended Reading rs - Fisher, C. and Lovell, A., (2009) Business Ethics and Values Individual, Corporate and International Perspectives, Edition, Prentice Hall, London - Keane, R. &amp; O'NeillA.
+(2009) Corporate Governance and 3rd Regulation, Roundhall, Dublin - Velasquez, M.G., (2006) Business Ethics, Concepts and Cases, 6th Edition, Pearson Education, New Jersey.

-SUBJECT STATUS CREDIT POINT VA COURSE CODE YEAR & SEMESTE : COM 41023 Aim & Objectives The purpose of this course is to provide students with a thorough grounding in the theory of international trade as well as international trade policy and to demonstrate the relevance of the theory in the analysis of existing patterns of international trade and what determines them, the conduct of trade policy and the economic implications of international trade and trade policy both for individual economies Learning Outcomes Upon completion of this course students should be able to: be able to apply partial equilibrium and (where required) general equilibrium models analyzing the economic effects of trade policy instruments such as tariffs, quotas, export taxes, export subsidies, tariff rate quotas and measures such as anti-dumping duties and countervailing duties understand the creation of regional trading arrangements such as free trade areas and customs unions be familiar with, and be able to critically analyses the main arguments for protection study major recent developments in the world trading system, Course Content Introduction to International Trade, Adam smith's theory of trade, Ricardian Model, Specific-Factors Model; Heckscher-Ohlin Model Heckscher-Ohlin Model (continued); Offshoring, Trade Barriers, Effective Protection, Role of the WTO, Foreign Exchange Market, Balance of Payment, Trade Agreements, Method of Teaching &Lectures, Tutorial Sessions, Group Discussions, On-line Learning Learning Base (LMS).
-Scheme of Evaluation Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester and End Semester Examinations.
-Recommended Reading gs - Dominic Salvatore., International Economics, 1st Edition, Macmillan Publishing CO. - H. Robert Heller., International Trade: Theory and Empirical Evidence, 2nd Edition Prentice- Hall of India Pvt.
+SUBJECT STATUS CREDIT POINT VA COURSE CODE YEAR & SEMESTE : COM 41023 Aim & Objectives The purpose of this course is to provide students with a thorough grounding in the theory of international trade as well as international trade policy and to demonstrate the relevance of the theory in the analysis of existing patterns of international trade and what determines them, the conduct of trade policy and the economic implications of international trade and trade policy both for individual economies Learning Outcomes Upon completion of this course students should be able to: Course Content be able to apply partial equilibrium and (where required) general equilibrium models analyzing the economic effects of trade policy instruments such as tariffs, quotas, export taxes, export subsidies, tariff rate quotas and measures such as anti-dumping duties and countervailing duties understand the creation of regional trading arrangements such as free trade areas and customs unions be familiar with, and be able to critically analyses the main arguments for protection study major recent developments in the world trading system, Introduction to International Trade, Adam smith's theory of trade, Ricardian Model, Specific-Factors Model; Heckscher-Ohlin Model Heckscher-Ohlin Model (continued); Offshoring, Trade Barriers, Effective Protection , Role of the WTO, Foreign Exchange Market, Balance of Payment, Trade Agreements , Method of Teaching &Lectures, Tutorial Sessions, Group Discussions, On-line Learning Learning Base (LMS).
+Scheme of Evaluatio n Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester and End Semester Examinations.
+Recommended Readin gs - Dominic Salvatore., International Economics, 1st Edition, Macmillan Publishing CO. - H. Robert Heller., International Trade: Theory and Empirical Evidence, 2nd Edition Prentice- Hall of India Pvt.
 Ltd. - Niggel Grammade., International Trade, 2nd Edition., Rouitledge Taylor and Francis Group, 2003